nathanxu0317/AdvancedLaneFinding/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in another_file.py).
-Here's an example of my output for this step. (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 12 through 42 in `lines.py`).
+Here's an example of my output for this step.

 ![alt text][image8]